 It is also possible to include grid shifting in the projection configuration.

 Grid shifting can be enabled by adding the following parameter at the end of the projection configuration:

 Currently, only the NTv2 grid shift is supported.

 Click on the Marker icon and create a new Marker.
 There are a few different options available.

-Displacement Graph: Link to a Displacement graph.
-The Graph will open in a popup box when Marker is clicked.
+Displacement Graph: Link to a Displacement graph; the Graph will open in a popup box when the Marker is clicked.

-Real Time Display: Link to a Real Time Display.
-The RTD will open in a popup box when Marker is clicked.
+Real-Time Display: Link to a Real-Time Display; the RTD will open in a popup box when the Marker is clicked.

-Webcam: Link to a webcam which will be displayed in a popup box when Marker is clicked.
+Webcam: Link to a webcam, displayed in a popup box when Marker is clicked.